p-sama/Glass-Classification/README.md

 # Glass-Classification

-Task : To classify different samples of glasses based on their physical and chemical properties.
+**Task** : To classify different samples of glasses based on their physical and chemical properties.
 Application and comparison of various machine learning classification algorithms and simple demostration of PCA analysis and hyperparameter tuning using GridSearch.

+***At the end, I also created an interactive component for modeling which given some user inputs on slider values (since inputs are continuos float variables), predicts which class does that glass composition belong to.***

-Context : Identification of the glass at a crime scene can prove to be very useful in providing evidence in investigations and forensic purpose.
+**Context** : Identification of the glass at a crime scene can prove to be very useful in providing evidence in investigations and forensic purpose.
 Also, since glasses are used in various industries to manufacture different types of items, identifying the type beforehand from its components (oxide content) can save cost, time and effort.

 The dataset is commonly used to demonstrate Machine learning classification algorithms in academic settings.
 It is available on the UCI Machine Learning repository (See Reference for link).